turbot/powerpipe-mcp/README.md

 - Use natural language - the LLM will handle finding the right controls and benchmarks
 - Be bold and open, it's amazing what insights the LLM will discover!

+### Prompts

+The Powerpipe MCP server includes a set of prompts that can be used to guide AI assistants in working with Powerpipe.

 ## Capabilities

 ### Tools